hunchmen/java-novice/README.md

 >* the current preferred language is Kotlin - which is a JVM language
 >* Kotlin is fully interoperable with Java

+Classes
+>* a mold for a basic building block, a mold from which objects can be cast
+>* a template or building block that represents entities or "objects" in the real world(type of an object)

+Object-Oriented Programming
+>* a programming paradigm based on the concepts of "objects", which can contain data and code, and objects have types and those types are classes.